Asymmetric Dark Matter Abundance Including Non-thermal production: Summary and conclusions

 \section{Summary and conclusions}

 The relic abundance of asymmetric Dark Matter including the decay of heavier particles is discussed in low reheating temperature scenario.
-Here we assume there is asymmetry before the unstable heavy particles decay into asymmetric Dark Matter and the heavy particles decay into the particle and anti--particle in the same amount.
+Here we assume there is asymmetry before the unstable heavy particles decay into asymmetric Dark Matter particle and anti--particle in the same amount.
 We found that relic abundances of asymmetric Dark Matter particle and anti--particle are both increased when there is additional contribution from the decay of heavier particles.
 The increases of particle and anti--particle abundances due to the non--thermal production depends on the decay rate of heavy particles and slightly on the initial value of heavy particle abundance.
 Comparison with the usual thermal production shows that the depletion of the anti--particle abundance is slower for the case of including decay of heavy particles.

-There is possibility to detect asymmetric Dark Matter in indirect detection due to the increased amount of anti--particle relic density when there is additional contribution from the decay of heavy particles to asymmetric Dark Matter particles and anti--particles.
+In the end, we used the observed DM abundance to obtain the constraints on the annihilation cross section and asymmetry factor when there is contribution from the decay of heavier particles to asymmetric Dark Matter.
+We found the required annihilation cross section with the decay of heavy particles is almost one order of magnitude larger than the case of without including non--thermal production.
+Those results are important for asymmetric Dark Matter.
+There is possibility to detect asymmetric Dark Matter in indirect detection due to the increased amount of anti--particle relic density when there is additional contribution from the decay of heavy particles.